 NPCollege encourages all students to participate in local, state, and national elections.
-As part of our responsibility to promote good citizenship and good scholarship, the College urges all students to register to vote.
-If you are not registered, please visit the link to <http://www.sos.ca.gov/elections/>.
-Those not registered to vote are reminded to vote in California.
-Students must register at least 15 days before an election.
+As part of our responsibility to promote good citizenship, as well as good scholarship, the College urges all students to register to vote.
+If you are not registered, please visit the link to <https://registertovote.nv.gov/> who are not registered to vote are reminded to vote in the State of Nevada.